1. Administration#

 - UCS@school basics#

-You need to be able to:
+You need to:

-know about UCS@school objects
+know about UCS@school objects.

-know the difference between UCS@school-objects and UDM objects
+know the difference between UCS@school objects and UDM objects.

 - UCS@school Kelvin REST API#